eyad-al-shami/adversarial-teach-student-representation-learning-for-domain-generalization/README.md

 Note that for now, the --logger wandb option is mandatory, as we are currently working on facilitating other types of loggers.

 Acknowledgments
-This implementation is based on the paper "Adversarial Teach Student Representation Learning for Domain Generalization", by X. Peng, Q. Yao, and D. Cosker.
-We would like to thank the authors for their contribution to the field.
+This implementation is based on the paper "Adversarial Teach Student Representation Learning for Domain Generalization", by Fu-En Yang, Yuan-Chia Cheng, Zu-Yun Shiau, Yu-Chiang Frank Wang.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.